reneang17/gitter/README.md

 # Giter

 My friend [Tom McClintock](https://github.com/tmcclintock) gave me a seminar on his awesome [first 10 commits](https://docs.google.com/presentation/d/1rJyTpUZPaCXiz43ZHQmCiq-1rEsflbFS8aCv7bgBl7Q/edit?usp=sharing) to start a new data-oriented project using best practices.
 This is a script I wrote to authomate these commits so you can jump straight to your project.
-Future improvements will include some data cleaning libraries and some basic exploratory data analysis, for structure and un-structured data.
+Future improvements will include some data cleaning libraries and some basic exploratory data analysis, for structured and un-structured data.

-Succincly, clone this repo and run `_git_starter.py` to initialize a project with a MIT Licence, `REAME.md`, `notebooks` directory, `.gitnore`, a source directory, installation files (e.g. `setup.py`, `requirements.txt`), create a unit test directory with initial tests (smoke tests), and add travis continuous integration support.
+Succincly, clone this repo and run `_git_starter.py` to initialize a project with a MIT Licence, `REAME.md`, `notebooks` directory, `.gitignore`, a source directory, installation files (e.g. `setup.py`, `requirements.txt`), create a unit test directory with initial tests (smoke tests), and add (travis-CI)[https://travis-ci.com/] support.

 Enjoy!